 Adherence to this dosing protocol is crucial for the optimal effectiveness of semaglutide.
 In the event of a missed dose, it can be taken within five days.
 However, the dose should be skipped entirely if this window is missed.
 (Chao et al., 2022) (Alabduljabbar et al. 2022)

-Here are some effects shown by a study.
+After looking at the dosage, here are some effects shown by a study.

 Common Side Effects and Adverse Events